NASA power outage temporarily halts contact with space station | Technology

 NASA power outage temporarily halts contact with space station

-Space station programme manager Joel Montelbano said neither the astronauts nor station were ever in any danger and that backup control systems took over within 90 minutes.
+Space station program manager Joel Montalbano said neither the astronauts nor station were ever in any danger and that backup control systems took over within 90 minutes.
 The crew was notified of the problem through Russian communication systems, within 20 minutes of the outage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)